A note on radial solutions to the critical Lane-Emden equation with a variable coefficient: Nonexistence results

 Then if one of (i)-(iii) holds, the left hand side is nonpositive.
 On the other hand, since $x\cdot \nu\ge0$ by our assumption, we have $|\nabla u|\equiv 0$ on $\partial \Omega$.
 Then from the principle of unique continuation we must have $u\equiv 0$ in $\Omega$.
-This shows the proof. \end{proof} \begin{proof}[Proof of Theorem \ref{thm:non0}] The proof is a direct consequence of Theorem \ref{thm:non2}. \end{proof} Lastly let us show the proof of Theorem \ref{thm:non1}.
-To do this, we assume $q\ge1$ and $u=u(r)$ $(r\in[0,1])$ is a solution of
+This shows the proof. \end{proof}